 Related: Save our bee facts to know what we can do to protect them.

 Small efforts on our end can also go a long way in saving hummingbird populations in various environments.
 One simple yet effective way to support them is through a simple hummingbird feeder full of sugary water.
-Additionally, coloring it red can make them even more appealing, as hummingbirds are inherently drawn to this hue.
+Additionally, coloring it red can make it even more appealing, as hummingbirds are inherently drawn to this hue.

 Using the same logic, planting red flowers that attract hummingbirds is another method to support the little creatures.
 Bee balms and trumpet creepers are excellent examples of red flowers we can grow in our gardens.